-The dish or plate measures .5 inch high by 5.5 inches in diameter and is in very good +++ used vintage condition with no chips or cracks, but there are mineral deposits from firing and some under glaze bubbles.
+The dish or plate measures .5 inch high by 5.5 inches in diameter and is in very good +++ used vintage condition with 2 small back rim chips that are not visible from the front chips or cracks, but there are mineral deposits from firing and some under glaze bubbles.

 But a rarely seen form of mottoware.
-A very collectible item for your collection.
+A wonderful item for your mottoware collection.